The Little Mermaid (2018 film): Plot

 Eloise tells her two granddaughters a version of The Little Mermaid in which a mermaid princess is tricked by a wizard who steals her soul, and forced to live a life away from her ocean home enslaved to the wizard for eternity.
 When the girls say they do not believe the story is real, their grandmother begins a tale of a girl she knew who met a mermaid.

 Cam, a young reporter, writes a letter while his niece, Elle, plays outside.
 Elle has an undiagnosed condition with no cure.
 She starts coughing and Cam carries her inside before going to work.
 His boss assigns him to investigate a man in a circus, Locke, who claims to have mermaid healing water.
 Cam hopes this water can cure Elle.

 Cam and Elle visit the circus in Mississippi, where they meet a mermaid trapped in a glass tank.
 The next day, Cam questions several people who have taken Locke's mermaid water; none of them have actually been cured of their ailments.
 After determining conclusively that the healing water is a fraud meant to dupe the gullible, Cam assumes the mermaid is likewise a hoax.

 Cam and Elle take a walk in the woods, where they meet the mermaid again.
 She introduces herself as Elizabeth and explains that she has legs when it is low tide.
-Back at the circus, Locke holds the vial which contains Elizabeth's soul and Elizabeth abruptly leaves Cam and Elle.
+Back at the circus, Locke holds the vial which contains Elizabeth's soul (which prevents her from leaving him) and Elizabeth abruptly leaves Cam and Elle.
 Cam sneaks back into the circus and overhears a conversation between Locke and his henchman, Sid.
 He follows the sound of Elizabeth's singing to her tent before he's found by Locke and Sid and forced to leave.
+Elle is later kidnapped by Locke, who reveals that she has the heart of a mermaid and intends to use her for his scams.

-Thora, a fortune teller, and Ulysses, a circus performer, help Cam and Elle take Elizabeth's soul and release her from her tank.
-They escape to the ocean, defeating Locke in the process.
-Elizabeth regains her soul and heals Elle, telling her that all she needs is a swim when she is feeling sick.
+Thora, a fortune teller with magical powers, and Ulysses, a circus performer who is a skilled fighter, helps Cam rescue Elle, retrieve Elizabeth's soul, and release Elizabeth from her tank.
+Locke discovers their actions and pursues them.
+During their escape, Thora and Ulysses reveal that, like Elizabeth, they were tricked by Locke into joining his circus.
+They head to the ocean, defeating Locke (who reveals to have magical powers of his own) and Sid in the process.
+Elizabeth regains her soul and heals Elle, telling her that all she needs is a swim when she is feeling sick, as she is part mermaid.
 Cam and Elizabeth share a farewell kiss before Elizabeth swims away.

-Cam files the story, revealing that the mermaid is real, as well as details of Locke's scams and cruelty, skeptical that anyone will believe him, despite this, he is determined to tell the truth.
+Cam files the story, revealing that the mermaid is real, as well as details of Locke's scams and cruelty, skeptical that anyone will believe him; despite this, he is determined to tell the truth.